theboringhumane/github/README.md

-# GitHub Repository Explorer 🚀
+# GitHub but in nextjs

-A modern, feature-rich GitHub repository explorer built with Next.js 13, React, and Tailwind CSS.
+A modern, feature-rich GitHub built with Next.js 13, React, and Tailwind CSS.
 View repositories, pull requests, issues, commits, and more with a beautiful, responsive interface.

 ## ✨ Features